saky-semicolon/Propositional-Logic-in-Artificial-Intelligence/Readme.md

 ## Learning Outcome:
 <i>At the end of the class, students should be able to:</i>
-Define primitive statements
+Define primitive statements <br>

     *Form a compound statements <br>
     *define negation, conjunction, disjunction, conditional, biconditional, tautology, contradiction and contingency statements. <br>
     *construct truth table. <br>

 ## LOGICAL CONNECTIVES
-Main components of symbolic logic are:
+Main components of symbolic logic are: <br>

     - Proposition/Statements
     - Connectives